LeeMorinUCF/QMB3311S22/demo_22_PP_Ch_11_Dictionaries/README.md

 ### Dictionary Example

-We started this section with a crude approach to cataloguing our bird-watching research using lists.
+We started this section with a crude approach to cataloging our bird-watching research using lists.
 Now let's revisit this example using a dictionary.

 We start with an empty dictionary.